mina-deploy/mina/README.md

 ### 2. Set up your server

-Make a directory in your server called `/var/www/flipstack.com` (in *deploy_to*) change it's ownership to the user `flipstack`.
+Make a directory in your server called `/var/www/flipstack.com` (in *deploy_to*) change it's ownership to the correct user.

     # SSH into your server, then:
     mkdir /var/www/flipstack.com